-Moving from the Apple stack to Windows should be easy.
+Moving from Apple technology to Windows should be easy.
 In fact the last 36 hours have been frustrating.
-On top of the other problems mentioned earlier, the Surface 2 has crashed three times.
+On top of the other problems mentioned earlier, the Surface 2 crashed three times.
 The latest saw it freeze with the screen broken up as shown in the picture.

 That’s tragic, because I finally managed to get some useful work out of the tablet-cum-laptop.
-And I was already seeing some of the promise of working exclusively in the Windows stack.
+And I was already seeing some of the promise of working exclusively with Windows.

 Not all of my problems, or the earlier ones, can be blamed on Microsoft.
-I didn’t have to install anything to get moving on my week in the Apple stack.
+I didn’t have to install anything to get moving on my Apple-only week.
 Nor was the MacBook designed as a Windows PC.
 I’m not sure who is responsible for WordPress’s lack of tech screen support.

 The last post?

 Getting mail on the laptop proved harder than expected.
 The Windows 8 modern style Mail app does a great job on the Surface 2.
 Likewise the Windows Phone 8 Mail app works flawlessly.